SumoLogic/sumologic-otel-collector/docs/Migration.md

 ##### Denylist

-Substitute for Denylist in Opentelemetry is `exclude` list in filelog receiver.
+Use the `exclude` option in the filelog receiver to specify files you don't want collected.

-For example to exclude `/var/log/sensitive.log` following config can be used.
+For example, the following snippet excludes `/var/log/sensitive.log` from collection:

 ```yaml
 receivers: